VysotskiVadim/VysotskiVadim.blog/_drafts/day-night-screenshot.markdown

 )
 ```

-#### Record day-night view result
+#### Record day night view

-Pull all code to a single function:
+Let's put all code above into one function to create entry point for views.
 ```kotlin
 fun compareDayNightScreenshots(
     @LayoutRes viewId: Int,